Vyral/base-template/_posts/2022-07-08-thinking-about-buying-new-construction.md

 To make sure your home purchase goes smoothly, **we recommend you talk to your real estate professional as soon as you decide to buy new construction.** They often have relationships with builders, so you’ll know you’re receiving quality work at a fair price.&nbsp;

-Your agent can also help you inspect your property at the build site. **This way, you can walk into your new home with confidence that everything is in order.** Many builders are having supply chain issues right now, so we just want to be sure that you’re getting what you pay for.&nbsp;
+Your agent can also help you inspect your property at the build site. **This way, you can walk into your new home confident that everything is in order.** Many builders are having supply chain issues right now, so we want to be sure that you’re getting what you pay for.&nbsp;

 If you have questions about today’s topic or anything else, please call or email us.
 We are always willing to help\!&nbsp;